terrancehah/whole-ios/docs/app-roadmap.md

 ---

-### Progress & Next Steps (as of 2025-04-17)
+### Progress & Next Steps (as of 2025-04-18)

 - All foundational steps through settings are ✅ COMPLETED.
 - **Step 6: Sharing, Theming, and Paywall Polish** is now ✅ COMPLETED.
-- **Step 7: Widget Development** is currently ⏳ IN PROGRESS.
+- **Step 7: Widget Development** is now ✅ COMPLETED.
-- Next: Complete widget development, then proceed to onboarding, favorites, and other features.
+- Next: Complete onboarding, favorites, and other features.

 ---